Volunteer

 Do you provide training to volunteers?

 Yes!
-We ask that our volunteers complete online training before attending our annual in-person training session in April.
-Only new volunteers and volunteers who haven’t worked with us since 2021 are required to attend.
+In April, we’ll host our in-person training session, which is mandatory for all Community Program Assistants.
 A meet-and-greet will take place following the training session, and we invite old and new volunteers to attend!

 Once you have applied, we will reach out to you with more details about the April training session and volunteer meet-and-greet.